The Problems With Outsourcing & How We Solve Them

 Keeping up with the competition means being able to adapt and move with rising trends in the market.
 Our ability to implement and release updates and new features swiftly is paramount to the success of any software development project.
 We define the timeline, not the scope.
 This gives our clients the option to take the helm and change direction quickly when needed.
 As our development cycle is Agile, we can rearrange and re-prioritise feature requests which can then be added to the following development cycle or “Sprint” as we call it.
 We take pride in our reaction speeds and make sure that our clients know this.
 There are, of course, a handful of other factors to weigh in on when deciding to make quick feature requests.
 The most important being the delay to current work within the project timeline.
 We will always outline the risks and complications that may arise and suggest alternatives if possible.

 We put our clients first.
 When we build teams, they are crafted using a range of calculations and unique factors to build the perfect setup.
 We understand that circumstances may change over time and that the requirements of a project may shift drastically, causing us to change our setup.
 As projects grow, so will the capacity of work – we are constantly on standby with a huge pool of potential new talent which we can tap into to help expand our work output for you.
-On average, we receive sixty applicants for every one hired.
+On average, we hire 15% of people who apply to us and we are working on increasing this number as much as possible.
 Our in-house recruitment team work hard to guarantee the right talent is found for your project.

 Before we even discuss skill sets with new applicants, we assess their ability to work as part of a team.
 Our first interview with anybody looking to work for us will be about their teamwork skills and their ability to work on shared projects.
 We’re not looking for rock stars, we’re looking for team-players.